verana-labs/verifiable-trust-vpr-spec/spec.md

   - Custom **business models** and permission policies

 - **Query API for Trust Resolution**:
-  A standardized API used by **Verifiable Services (VSs)** and **Verifiable User Agents (VUAs)** to perform trust resolution, enabling them to query registry data and validate roles and permissions in real time.
+  A standardized API used by **verifiable services (VSs)** and **verifiable user agents (VUAs)** to perform trust resolution, enabling them to query registry data and validate roles and permissions in real time.
 Query API must include support for the [TRQP](https://trustoverip.github.io/tswg-trust-registry-protocol/).

 ```plantuml